Snowtown (film): Production

 Screen Australia announced in March 2010 that it would be funding the film and Film Victoria provided $245,000.
 The film was produced by Warp Films Australia, a collaboration between Warp Films and distributor Madman Entertainment.

 Peter Campbell of Warp Films Australia had to get the remaining suppression orders lifted so the film could be premiered.

 Snowtown is Kurzel's first feature-length film as director.
 His short film Bluetongue was shown at the 2005 Cannes Film Festival.

 Apart from Henshall and Green, the actors were locals with no acting experience, whom Kurzel had found in the area where the murders occurred, with most from Davoren Park.
 Kurzel himself grew up in the area and felt that using locals would move the film from being a one-dimensional horror show to a tragic human story showing what happens when people are disadvantaged.
-Davoren Park is considered one of the most violent and dysfunctional suburbs in Australia and a place where emergency vehicles fear to go without a police escort.
 According to Kurzel, far from the "wow, I'm going to be a movie star" attitude that he had expected, he had some difficulty convincing them to take part.

 The film was shot in Smithfield Plains, South Australia, an outer suburb of the Adelaide metropolitan area.

 Release

-Snowtown premiered at the 2011 Adelaide Film Festival and won the festival's "Audience Award", and was selected as one of seven films from around the world that were shown at International Critics' Week competitions that ran in parallel with the 2011 Cannes Film Festival.
+Snowtown premiered at the 2011 Adelaide Film Festival and won the festival's "Audience Award", and was selected as one of seven films from around the world that were shown at Critics' Week competitions that ran in parallel with the 2011 Cannes Film Festival.
 At Cannes, the film was awarded with a Special Mention.

 The film was released in the United Kingdom by Revolver Entertainment and, in North America, IFC Midnight.